The LP or Long Playing Record is the key tenet of how the recording industry grew into what it is today.

 The versatility and robustness of the LP offered expansive and unprecedented growth of the Music and Recorded word industry.
 Never before had such a utilitarian sound recording product ever been available to people.
 This drove exponential growth in the Independent Label sector of the record industry.
 With a cheap to produce media available to them they were brave in the production and depth of repertoire.
 As a result the LP captured a massive range of artists, tastes and genres that would send the record business into stratospheric levels of growth.

 And the rest folks as we know is history.
 The LP record is of course still with us today with many artists still releasing on the format and a growing appreciation among the young of what Vinyl Records have to offer.
+12 Inch Vinyl Records and indeed 7 Inch Vinyl Records are as popular as ever.
+Just visit your nearest records fair to see the enthusiasm, diversity and clamour of the buyers.
 As an investment choice they are a sound move, as a collectors hobby they represent countless hours of pleasure and as a method for consuming music they show no sign of leaving the stage just yet!